A fairer system? priorities for medical education

 We will lobby for the reversal of these damaging changes to SFP recruitment, better communication with students, and for guidelines on fair and consistent selection criteria across all four nations.
 We’ve written to NHS England to reiterate our position.

-We will continue to advocate for protecting the quality and rigor of our degrees.
-Strong curriculum content is vital and in motions passed at the BMA Medical Students’ Conference, students have consistently identified gaps and areas to improve in undergraduate medical teaching.
+We will continue to advocate for protecting the quality and rigour of our degrees.
+Strong curriculum content is vital and in motions passed at the BMA medical students conference, students have consistently identified gaps and areas to improve in undergraduate medical teaching.
 This year, these will inform an internal review of how this compares and contrasts with the GMC’s curriculum document, Outcomes for Graduates.

 At the same time, the broader devaluation of doctors in the UK is manifesting in proposed degradation of standards in medical education.
-We’re working with colleagues across the profession and in the BMA to continue opposing four-year undergraduate medical degrees.
+We’re working with colleagues across the profession and in the BMA to continue opposing four-year undergraduate medical degrees (unless they are graduate-entry degrees).
 We’re also concerned about the implementation of medical apprenticeship models, and we’ll be engaging with students at the first pilot site.

 Finally, we are hearing concerns from students who feel professionalism is sometimes weaponised inappropriately by medical schools.
 This year, we will gather new data to better understand how professionalism concerns are managed and to ensure that student perspectives are at the heart of the conversation.